Get the facts about the CPV Valley Energy Center ...

 The Facts:Any electricity generated by CPV will be delivered to the NY electric system.
 Electricity will flow to serve the nearest connected load.
 The electricity from this facility can be used locally or regionally depending on the system operating conditions and demand at any given moment.
 To the extent the local load requires electricity to meet its demand, the CPV generated electricity can be used locally.
 To the extent the local load is being met, but there is need for electricity elsewhere on the system, the electricity can be used to meet that load.

 The Facts:There are no state tax subsidies for this project.
 The investment to build this plant is borne completely by CPV and its partners.
 The taxpayers will not make any payments to the project.
-The project receives its revenue from producing and selling electricity into the market, where retailers purchase for sale to its customers.
+The project receives its revenue from producing and selling electricity into the market, where it is purchased by retailers for sale to customers.